jupyterhub/jupyterhub/docs/source/getting-started/institutional-faq.md

 If you are worried about security, don't hesitate to reach out to the JupyterHub community in the [Jupyter Community Forum](https://discourse.jupyter.org/c/jupyterhub).
-This community of practice has many individuals with experience running secure JupyterHub deployments.
+This community of practice has many individuals with experience running secure JupyterHub deployments and will be very glad to help you out.

 ### Does JupyterHub provide computing or data infrastructure?

-No - JupyterHub manages user sessions and can _control_ computing infrastructure, but it does not provide these things itself.
+**No** - JupyterHub manages user sessions and can _control_ computing infrastructure, but it does not provide these things itself.
 You are expected to run JupyterHub on your own infrastructure (local or in the cloud).
 Moreover, JupyterHub has no internal concept of "data", but is designed to be able to communicate with data repositories (again, either locally or remotely) for use within interactive computing sessions.